Specialized Approach to Non-Hodgkin Lymphoma Diagnosis and Treatment

 - Chemotherapy: Chemotherapy is the most common treatment used for non-Hodgkin lymphoma.
 It uses drugs to kill cancer cells.

 - Immunotherapy: In immunotherapy, certain parts of your immune system will be used to fight the cancer.
+One such therapy is CAR T-cell therapy, which is FDA-approved to treat relapsed and treatment-resistant non-Hodgkin lymphoma in adults

 - Proton therapy: Proton therapy delivers high doses of radiation directly to the tumor without damaging the surrounding healthy tissue.